diptirani16/diptirani16/README.md

 ## I'm a Computer Engineer, and a Software Developer !

-- 🔭 I’m currently working on [Mutual Fund Analyzer (An app for analyzing Mutual Fund)](https://github.com/diptirani16/Mutual-Fund-Analyzer).
+- 🔭 I’m currently working on practice projects related to NodeJS.
-- 🌱 I’m currently learning Reactjs.
+- 🌱 I’m currently learning Nodejs.
 - :zap: I love teaching, sketching, travelling, binge-coding and watching series.
 - 🥅 2021 Goals: Have internship in front end development.